Join the Center for the Study of the Southwest for a reading of Steve Schafers new book, The Border.

-The reading will be followed by a panel discussion featuring Dr. Jose Coll (Director, School of Social Work at Texas State), Dr. Luis Torres (College of Social Work, University of Houston), Benjamine “Carry” Huffman (Chief of the Strategic Planning and Analysis Directorate at U.S. Border Patrol Headquartersand), and Dr. John Mckiernen-Gonzalez (Director, Center for the Study of the Southwest), along with Mr. Schafer and mediator Dr. Mark Trahan
+The reading will be followed by a panel discussion featuring Dr. Jose Coll (Director, School of Social Work at Texas State), Dr. Luis Torres (College of Social Work, University of Houston), and Dr. John Mckiernen-Gonzalez (Director, Center for the Study of the Southwest), along with Mr. Schafer and moderator Dr. Dr. Gloria Martinez-Ramos.

 Steve Schafer visits Texas State University to read from his new book, The Border, a novel about four Mexican teenagers who flee to the U.S. through the scorching Sonoran Desert after getting caught in the cross fire of the narco-violence along the U.S./Mexico border.
 The novel attempts to put a human face on the conversation around immigration, particularly Latino child immigration.
-After the reading, a panel discussion entitled “Immigration and the Refugee Experience” will focus on the experiences and criminalization of immigrants with insights from Dr. Jose Coll (Director, School of Social Work at Texas State), Dr. Luis Torres (College of Social Work, University of Houston), Chief Benjamine “Carry” Huffman (Chief of Strategic Planning and Analysis Directorate at U.S. Border Patrol Headquarters), and Dr. John Mckiernen-Gonzalez (Director, Center for the Study of the Southwest).
+After the reading, a panel discussion entitled “Immigration and the Refugee Experience” will focus on the experiences and criminalization of immigrants with insights from Dr. Jose Coll (Director, School of Social Work at Texas State), Dr. Luis Torres (College of Social Work, University of Houston), and Dr. John Mckiernen-González (Director, Center for the Study of the Southwest).
+Panel moderator will be Dr. Gloria Martinez-Ramos from the Department of Sociology at Texas State.

 Steve Schafer has a Masters in International Studies from the Lauder Institute at the University of Pennsylvania and an MBA form Wharton.
 He grew up in Houston, Texas, and has since had the privilege to live, work, volunteer, and travel internationally.
 The bulk of this experience has been in Latin America.
 Steve lives in Philadelphia with his wife and two children.